AABearBots/First-Closed-Doors-Competition/README.md

 * [AAMasters](https://github.com/AAMasters): Its a showcase GitHub organization similar to the one each Dev Team needs to create for themselves.
 It features several examples of bots, each in their corresponding repository.

-* [AAArena](https://github.com/AAArena): Its another showcase GitHub organization featuring the AA Application hosting the trading bot competition you area about to enter.
+* [AAArena](https://github.com/AAArena): Its another showcase GitHub organization featuring the AA Application hosting the trading bot competition you are about to enter.

 ## Setting Up a Dev Team Organization